 The law on Leaving the Scene of an Accident (LSA), aka Hit and Run, with injury or death had been interpreted to require that the accused knew or should have known that an injury occurred.
 There is a knowledge requirement to LSA with injury or death because they are a criminal traffic offenses that are felonies.
 LSA with property damage is a misdemeanor.
 The requirement of knew or should have known has been applied to the injury element of the offense even if there is a death.
 However, the Florida Supreme Court had said in the opinion that led to the standard jury instructions that "knowledge of the accident is an essential element of the offense".
 State v.
 Mancuso, 652 So.
 2d 370 (Fla.
 1995).
 In addition, the court wrote that "one cannot 'willfully' leave an accident without awareness that an accident has occurred".
 Id.

 In Florida criminal and traffic law there is an enormous difference between reckless driving and careless driving.
-While many people use the terms "reckless driving" and "careless driving" interchangeably, you should never hear a traffic attorney or criminal defense lawyer do so.
+While some people use the terms "reckless driving" and "careless driving" interchangeably, a traffic attorney or criminal defense lawyer should never do so.
 The terms do not mean the same thing and are separate and distinct criminal or civil traffic offenses.